pvcraven/2017_web_security/source/ddos/ddos.rst

 * ZeroAccess - Estimated to have controlled 1.9 million computers around the world, focusing on click fraud and bitcoin mining.
-It was reported to be consuming enough energy to power 111,000 homes per day from all of its infected computers
+It was reported to be consuming enough energy to power 111,000 homes per day from all of its infected computers.
 * Windigo - Discovered in 2014 after running undetected for three years.
   It infected 10,000 Linux servers and sent 35 million spam emails a day, infecting 500,000 computers.
 It had different forms of malware depending on the operating system of the device receiving it.
-* Conficker - At its peak in 2009, it was estimated to have infected 15 million computers, but the total number of machines under the botnet control totaled between 3 and 4 million
+* Conficker - At its peak in 2009, it was estimated to have infected 15 million computers, but the total number of machines under the botnet control totaled between 3 and 4 million.
-* Srizbi - Only active for about a year, but was responsible for 60% of spam worldwise and sent 60 billion emails every day from 2007 to 2008.
+* Srizbi - Only active for about a year, but was responsible for 60% of spam worldwide and sent 60 billion emails every day from 2007 to 2008.
 When it was taken offline, spam volume worldwide dropped by 75%.
 * Bredolab - Hijacked more than 30 million machines.
 Georgy Avanesov developed it in 2009 to collect bank account passwords but also earned about $125,000